macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 Umbra ran his hand through his hair, a sign of frustration both Celesteia and Lisanna had come to note and catalog for later use.

 "I'm not sure why.
-I haven't… I have not really been in contact with her or
+I haven't… I have not really been in contact with her or any of my other siblings over the past— what?
+Fifty years?"

+"Wow, if you don't mind, how old are you?"

+"Over, what, three thousand years old?"

+"Well, Leader, then that's a drop in the bucket to you!"
+True, Leader thought.
+Hopefully it will not be much longer till I see Thalindra then.
+Hopefully the _rest_ of them then.

+"Regardless of _my_ state, I still want to emphasize the connection that Anna has with me, and by connection